RB Adrian Peterson ‘serious about playing’ should the Seahawks call on him Sunday

 Peterson, signed to Seattle’s practice squad on Wednesday, took part in his second practice on Friday and had “a really, really productive week,” according to coach Pete Carroll.

-Carroll wouldn’t fully commit to Peterson playing Sunday, saying “we’ll see how it goes this weekend” but made it clear that he’s ready if needed, noting that he played in three games with Tennessee last month, most recently on Nov.
+Carroll wouldn’t fully commit to Peterson playing Sunday, saying, “We’ll see how it goes this weekend,” but made it clear that he’s ready if needed, noting that he played in three games with Tennessee last month, most recently on Nov.
 21.

 Collins has started the last seven games since Chris Carson was sidelined with a neck injury that requires surgery but is dealing with a nagging abdomen injury.